Turkey withdraws from European treaty protecting women - WTMJ

 The Istanbul Convention states that men and women have equal rights and obliges state authorities to take steps to prevent gender-based violence against women, protect victims and prosecute perpetrators.

-Some officials from Erdogan’s Islam-oriented party have advocated a review of the agreement, arguing it encourages divorce and undermines the traditional family, which they say are contrary to the country’s conservative values.
+Some officials from Erdogan’s Islam-oriented party had advocated for a review of the agreement, arguing it is inconsistent with Turkey’s conservative values by encouraging divorce and undermining the traditional family unit.

 Critics also claim the treaty promotes homosexuality through the use of categories like gender, sexual orientation and gender identity.
 They see that as a threat to Turkish families.
 Hate speech has been on the rise in Turkey, including the interior minister who described LGBT people as “perverts” in a tweet.
 Erdogan has rejected their existence altogether.